PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

         self.state = False
 ```

-The `get_state` fucntion is required and the same for each actor plugin.
+The `get_state()` function is required and the same for each actor plugin.

 ```
     def get_state(self):
         return self.state
 ```

-The `set_power`function is required as described above and in this case it also cycles through each actor of the actor array and sets the power.
+The `set_power()` function is required as described above and in this case it also cycles through each actor of the actor array and sets the power.
 Afterwards, it updates the power fro the grouped actor itself with `await self.cbpi.actor.actor_update(self.id,self.power)`

 ```
     async def set_power(self, power):